 Bowerman is a former mining town with one remaining structure.
 It’s located on Waunita Pass Rd, in between Pitkin and Waunita Hot Springs Ranch.
 There’s not a whole to see at Bowerman, but the surrounding landscape is beautiful and remote!

-Free dispersed camping can be found on Waunita Pass Rd, including some nice sites on the summit.
+Free dispersed camping can be found on Waunita Pass Road, including some nice sites on the summit.
 Hiking and mountain biking are popular in the area, along with 4×4 and ATV roads.

 J.C.
-Bowerman claimed he found very high rate ore in his mine south of Pitkin.
-Soon the rush was on, and houses, gambling halls, and saloons were errected.
+Bowerman claimed he found very high-quality ore in his mine south of Pitkin.
+Soon the rush was on, and houses, gambling halls, and saloons were erected.
 500 residents, mostly miners, worked the several hundred claims that had been staked.

 Address: Waunita Pass Rd, Pitkin